 - After the 5th backup, a roll-up on the Storage Platform will reduce the number of online backups to 4 (i.e. 1 roll-up and 3 backups).

 - After the 6th backup, you'll have 5 online backups (1 roll-up, 3 previous backups, plus 1 new backup).

-- You would expect the client to have kept a 6th local backup.
-However, the client will consolidate (roll up) the 1st and 2nd local copies into one to match the Storage Platform's count of 5 "online" backups.
+- You would expect the Agent to have kept a 6th local backup.
+However, the Agent will consolidate (roll up) the 1st and 2nd local copies into one to match the Storage Platform's count of 5 "online" backups.

 - With the 7th backup, you'll have 6 local copies for a short time, but this will again be consolidated to 5 (the previously consolidated copies 1 and 2, with the addition of backup 3) at the next backup, since the Storage Platform still maintains the maximum of 5 online backups.

 Note: After deactivating this setting, local backups will remain on the machine.
 If enabled again, they will gradually be removed as the retention window shifts with each new online backup.